Swapnam Kondu Thulabharam

 Swapnam Kondu Thulabharam is a 2003 Indian Malayalam-language comedy film directed by Rajasenan.
 It stars Suresh Gopi and Kunchacko Boban.
 It was released on 27 June 2003.

 Plot

 Madhavan Thampi and Prabhavati are middle-aged, well-off parents of two sons.
-Elder son, Vishnu is athletic, studious and brilliant in academics.
-He recently joined in a college as a lecturer after topping his exams.
+Their elder son, Vishnu is athletic, studious and brilliant in academics.
+He recently joined a college as a lecturer after topping his exams.
 He manages several of his family's businesses and is often said to have the hands of Midas.
-The younger son, Aniyankuttan, meanwhile, is ten years younger and he is the lead actor in the drama Cleopatra at his college.
+The younger son, Aniyankuttan, meanwhile, is ten years younger and is the lead actor in the drama Cleopatra at his college.
 The girl playing Cleopatra - Kalyani - is in love with Aniyankuttan, although her love is unrequited.

 Ammu is the drama queen and eye candy to the boys, although she has been crushing on Vishnu.
 Sivankutti is Vishnu's uncle and runs a match-making service, in search of a maiden for Vishnu.
 Ammu is advised by her roommates to befriend Aniyankuttan, to gain the trust and love of his family members, before she could propose to Vishnu.
 But Aniyankuttan mistakes her interest in him for romantic advances and tells his brother about his secret lover from college.
 Vishnu talks to his college mates only to mistake the lover for Kalyani.
 Vishnu gives his word to Kalyani, to support her love for Aniyankuttan, who was jealous of Ammu's intimacy with him.
 Ammu and Kalyani become friends after they confide in each other.
 Aniyankuttan is belittled and laughed at after their family's timber mill burns down.
 His horoscope is said to be cursed.
 A heavy-hearted Aniyankuttan goes to drink away his grief.